-Dr. Myles Munroe takes a directive route in helping people discover their purpose.
+Dr. Myles Munroe takes a quite pragmatic approach in helping people discover their purpose.
 To fully get Dr. Myles Munroe’s messages on the discovery of purpose, you need to understand some basic truths about God and how He created life and man.

 One of the attributes of God as described in the Bible is that He declares the end from the beginning, and tells from ancient times, things that are to come.
 What this means is that God sees the future, both because He lives in eternity, and primarily because He created the future.

 Before God creates any man, He first creates the future of that man.
 God says in heaven, “this is the end to which this man should exist, now let’s make him begin.”

 We saw that happen during the creation of man.
 God already predetermined the reason for which He was creating man– to have dominion over the earth He had created– before He created man.

 Also, He predetermined what role the woman was coming to play– a helper to the man– before He created her.

 This gives us a clear picture that God is a God of predestination.
 Everything He creates, He creates because He has found a void that needs to be filled.
 This tells us that no human does not exist for a specific purpose.

 However, this also tells us that because every creation is created specifically to fill a void, that creation will be specially designed to best suit that void.
 So when God created man for dominion over the earth, he had wired him for dominion.
 He put in him the desire and abilities for dominion.

 This, then, can give us direction as to what each man is created to do.
 Where your desires and abilities naturally gravitate towards shows which void you were created to fill.
 But not at face value, though.

 You cannot fully discover what you were created for (your purpose) apart from God (the giver of purpose).